tshepangkagiso/Ecommerce-Order-Processing-Java-Console-System/README.md

 # E-commerce Order Processing System

-> A Java console order processing system application, built using MVC design pattern and OOP principles to processing multiple kinds of products.
-The goal of the application is to give the user an easy to use system that requires just a few inputs to get the product they desire processed.
+> A Java console order processing system application, built using MVC design pattern and OOP principles to process multiple kinds of products.
+The goal of the application is to give the user an easy-to-use system that requires just a few inputs to get the product they desire processed.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Version](https://img.shields.io/badge/version-1.0.0-green.svg)